 Now, as a Professor in the Department of Orthopaedics, UBC, Dr. Kwon’s current surgical practice is focused on the management of adult spine trauma, spinal cord injuries and non-traumatic conditions including spine infection, cancer, deformity and disc degeneration.
 Dr. Kwon is active in the training of orthopaedic and neurosurgical residents, and is currently the Co-Director of the UBC Spine Fellowship Training Program which trains three spine surgeons from around the world each year.

-For more information regarding Dr. Kwon’s published research and presentations, please click here.
+For more information regarding Dr. Kwon’s published research, please click here.